-But the most venerable of the three yellow sect convents around Lhasa is Ganden (dGa' ldan), thus named after the heaven where Maitreya, the future Buddha expected to redeem mankind in a few thousand years, when it has reached the depth of evil, is supposed to reside now.
-Ganden is some thirty miles off Lhasa, built on the top of a hill S. of the Kyichu river.
+But the most venerable of the three Yellow sect convents around Lhasa is Ganden (dGa' ldan), thus named after the heaven where Maitreya, the future Buddha, expected to redeem mankind in a few thousand years when it has reached the depth of evil, is supposed to reside now.
+Ganden is some thirty miles off Lhasa, built on the top of a hill S of the Kyichu river.
 It is held in high esteem on account of its strictness in keeping the rules, and chiefly because Tsongkapa died there and his mortal remains are kept in the convent.

 Going to Ganden gave me the opportunity to see Yerpa, one of the most ancient stations of Tibetan Buddhism.
-It is another monastic town carved out in the live rock overhanging a fertile valley bounded by mountain ridges some eight miles E. of Lhasa.
-Padmasambhava, Atīša and other great Buddhist missionaries from India spent some time there in meditation. road runs through verdant barley and wheat fields heaving around wealthy, gay villas.
+It is another monastic town carved out in the live rock overhanging a fertile valley bounded by mountain ridges some eight miles E of Lhasa.
+Padmasambhava, Atīša and other great Buddhist missionaries from India spent some time there in meditation.
+The road runs through verdant barley and wheat fields heaving around wealthy, gay villas.
 I had to stop at several villages for a change of horses, as the Government had ruled down that mounts and means of transports had to be changed at every village on the road.
 Obviously this caused the traveller great trouble and loss of time, but secured an equal share of gain to the peasants.
 In the village of Garga the sacred scriptures were carried in procession around the fields (on k'or).
 The exorcist, the priests, the village headmen, men and women wore their best clothes for the occasion, and the garish colours were set off against the green background.
 The exorcist proceeded pompously under a large red canopy.
-The ceremony aimed at drawing a kind of invisible, magic furrow around the fields, preventing hail and securing a good crop.
-At that time of the year, when any sudden hail storm could jeopardize the harvest, there was hardly a village which did not perform such ceremony.
+The ceremony aimed at drawing a kind of invisible, magic furrow around the fields, preventing hail, and securing a good crop.
+At that time of the year, when any sudden hail storm could jeopardize the harvest, there was hardly a village which did not perform such a ceremony.
 Painted tablets were stuck into the ground at the four corners of each field.
+Formulas were recited on them by the exorcist, thus marking out the bounds the evil spirits were not allowed to overstep.